-- The student will be suspended from participating in all extracurricular activities for twelve (12) months from the date he/she is first informed of the second positive test.
+- 1. The student will be suspended from participating in all extracurricular activities for twelve (12) months from the date he/she is first informed of the second positive test.
 Students will not be allowed to compete for future offices, positions, or team/squad memberships during the twelve (12) month suspension. - 2.
-The student must successfully complete, at the expense of the parent(s)/guardian(s), a drug counseling program approved by the superintendent's designee. - 3.
-The superintendent's designee shall re-admit the student in extracurricular participation after the student has successfully completed the one year suspension and the drug counseling program. - 4.
-If the student is re-admitted, the student must agree to mandatory testing during the next six random testing periods.
+The student must complete a minimum of twelve- clock hours of drug counseling. - 3.
+The superintendent's designee shall re-admit the student to extracurricular participation after the student has successfully completed the one year suspension and the drug counseling program.

-The third confirmed positive test will result in permanent suspension from all extracurricular participation.
+The third confirmed positive test will result in:

+1. Permanent suspension from all extracurricular participation.